polterguy/phosphorusfive/plugins/p5.io/README.md

       :x:/../*/p5.string.split/1?name
 ```

 The above p5.lambda, first creates two text files.
-Then it uses an expression leading to each *[p5.io.file.save]*'s value for *[p5.io.file.move]*, with
+Then it uses an expression leading to each *[save-file]*'s value for *[p5.io.file.move]*, with
 an Active Event destination, utilizing the *[eval]* Active Event, which returns the old filename, with the text " - new path" appended at
 its end.
 The end result being, that you end up with two files at the root of your "p5.website" folder called "foo1 - new path.txt" and
 "foo2 - new path.txt".